stonebinox/j-be/README.md

 # Jouster Backend Sample

-This is a minimal Express.js backend in TypeScript that exposes a `/api/analyze` endpoint.
-It accepts text from the frontend, sends it to OpenAI for summarization, and returns the summary.
+This is a minimal Express.js backend in TypeScript that exposes a `/api/analyze` endpoint and a `/api/history` endpoint.
+This allows for large text to be analysed and for users to see a history of past runs.

 ## Setup